cs444-defectives/nachos/README.md

 # nachos

-An extension of the provided NACHOS code to be a """""real""""" operating system.
+An extension of the provided NACHOS code to be a ~real~ operating system.

 ## TODO

 - finish demonstration of producer/consumer
 - finish README for producers/consumers
-- begin elevator problem
-- begin VDOT problem
 - prepare for submission: (Quint's responsibility)
   - #ifdef CHANGED
   - copy Project 1 README section over to `threads/README`